Sunday, March 31, 2024

 Gasoline

 "For some reason I developed a great love for the smell of gasoline.
 I was known for going around in the church parking lot, and opening the gas tanks just to get a whiff of that good, fresh gasoline.
 Because we lived on a farm and had great demand for gasoline to run the farming operations, we had a five hundred gallon tank just directly north and west of our house.
 On top of that tank was the opening through which the gasoline was put when the big trucks would come.
 Well, my love for that smell led me to the top of our big five hundred gallon tank, and having removed the cap I placed myself in a prone position with my nose inside the cap area and began to enjoy those beautiful fumes.
 The next thing I remember, I was in the doctor's office and was told that I had done something very foolish, and if it hadn't been for my mother, I probably would have died.
-Apparently by mother had been prompted to come out of the house.
+Apparently my mother had been prompted to come out of the house.
 She came out back, saw me on top of the tank and knew immediately that I had passed out.
 She climbed up and pulled me off the tank and rushed me to the doctor.
 I have always admired the spiritual awareness that my mother possessed in being sensitive to the still, small voice and being able to respond to that voice in times of need."

 Archery